PranayBollempelli/Sync-mern-chat/README.md

     *   **Backend:** Refer to the specific scripts defined in `backend/package.json` to start the backend server (e.g., `npm run dev` or `npm start`).
     *   **Frontend:** Refer to the specific scripts defined in `frontend/package.json` to start the development server (e.g., `npm run dev` or `npm start`).

-## Contributing (Optional)

-If your project is open-source, provide instructions for how others can contribute.
-This includes information on pull requests, coding conventions, etc.

 ## License

 Specify the license under which your project is distributed (e.g., MIT, Apache, etc.).